 Founding of Fort Mose

-Spanish Florida Governor Manuel de Montiano founded Gracia Real de Santa Teresa de Mose sometime between March and September 1738.
-Fort Mose, as we know it today, was the first legally sanctioned free Black town in the continental United States.
+Fort Mose, founded by Spanish Florida Governor Manuel de Montiano in 1738, was the first legally sanctioned free Black town in the continental United States.
 This event begins with a reading of the governor's proclamation extending freedom to Captain Francisco Menendez and his fellow militia men and establishing Fort Mose.
-Following his proclamation, Franciscan Friar Don Joseph de Leon, assigned by the church to Mose, blesses the site.
-There will be a scholarly presentation in the Visitors Center followed by a Middle Passage Remembrance Ceremony, honoring the countless thousands who were lost at sea or risked the journey south to Spanish Florida in search of their freedom.
-The free event is from 10 a.m.-3 p.m.
+Then, the site will be blessed by Franciscan Friar Don Joseph de Leon.
+There will be a scholarly presentation in the Visitors Center followed by a Middle Passage Remembrance Ceremony, which honors the thousands of people who were lost at sea or risked the journey south to Spanish Florida in search of their freedom.
+The free event is from 10 a.m.-3:30 p.m.